undergrad-partner-school

 Student Services

-Oakland Community College offers a number of services needed for a comfortable and safe life on campus.
+Oakland Community College has a number of services needed for a pleasant and secure life on campus.

 In addition, other services like Women's Center are available to the students of Oakland Community College.

-All in all, campus life at Oakland Community College is rich and vibrant and provides everything most students need.
+All in all, campus life at Oakland Community College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services